quaadgras/graphics.gd/Readme.md

 * Neither Xcode nor MacOS is needed to build iOS apps.
 * Drop in `gd` command, a cross-platform build tool compatible with GDScript-based Godot projects.

-This project is not just a wrapper! graphics.gd has been designed from the ground up to provide a cohesive and curated experience for using Go on top of Godot + GDExtension.

 Join us in our [active discussions forum](https://github.com/quaadgras/graphics.gd/discussions) with any questions, comments or feedback you may have.
 Show us what you're building!

-You can also help support the project, motivate development and prioritise issues [by sponsoring](https://buy.stripe.com/4gw14maETbnX3vOcMM).
+You can also help support the project, motivate development and prioritise issues [by sponsoring me](https://github.com/sponsors/Splizard).

 ## Getting Started
 The module includes a drop-in replacement for the go command called `gd` that